necst/necst-guide/source/content/preface.rst

         * 31 December

-5. Have the document signed by your PI and the :ref:`radrl`

-6. Deliver the form to the IT Section secretaries (First floor of DEIB's Building 20).
+5. Deliver the form to the IT Section secretaries (First floor of DEIB's Building 20).
 Either:

   * wait for the secretaries to notify you when the document is ready, or

   * ask the secretaries after 2-3 work days about the status of your document.

-7. Retrieve the signed document from the secretaries
+6. Retrieve the signed document from the secretaries

-8. Send a scanned copy of your Security Class Certificate and your signed document to :ref:`radrl`.
+7. Send a scanned copy of your Security Class Certificate and your signed document to :ref:`radrl`.

-9. Deliver (Mon-Fri, from 9am to 12pm) the signed document to Mrs. Dora Ivanof (Ground floor of DEIB's Building 20, phone number: 3630).
+8. Deliver (Mon-Fri, from 9am to 12pm) the signed document to Mrs. Dora Ivanof (Ground floor of DEIB's Building 20, phone number: 3630).

   * *Important:* bring your ID card of Politecnico di Milano with you